Thomas has been an online writer for over seven years. His articles often focus on bathroom repair and maintenance.

-- Firstly grab some mildly abrasive cream cleanser and a damp sponge or cloth
+- Firstly, grab some mildly abrasive cream cleanser and a damp sponge or cloth.

 - Get some clean water and thoroughly rinse the surface.
 Remember to wipe the entire surface completely dry when you're done, as you don't want the same thing happening again!

-You needn't worry too much about minor cuts and scratches on the surface of your stone bath as stone surfaces are renewable.
-As such you can easily remove the minor damage that has been done without too much effort.
+You needn't worry too much about minor cuts and scratches on the surface of your stone bath, as stone surfaces are renewable.
+As such, you can easily remove the minor damage that has been done without too much effort.

 - Firstly take a look at the previous instructions and wash the area as instructed to do so.
-If you don't do this any film left on the surface may clog the abrasive pads you need to use in these steps.
+If you don't do this, any film left on the surface may clog the abrasive pads you need to use in these steps.

-- Don't dry the surface, instead make sure it is still wet and grab a sponge scourer.
+- Don't dry the surface, instead, make sure it is still wet and grab a sponge scourer.
 Use this to lightly rub the surface, and make sure it is LIGHT and it is crucial you do not press on too hard as this can result in even deeper scratches.

-- Continue to rub over the scratch by employing a straight line motion, periodically switching your method to rubbing ninety degrees.
+- Continue to rub over the scratch by employing a straight-line motion, periodically switching your method to rubbing ninety degrees.
 It's also advisable to rinse the pad you're using every so often as this will remove any accumulated residue.

 - Make sure that the entire scratch is removed.

 - Use water to clean the surface and dry the area extensively then check to see if the sanded area is blending correctly with the remainder of the surface.
-It its important to note that this sanded area most likely won't be a perfect match so, if required, repeat these steps but rub over a larger area to combine and blend the sanding.
+It's important to note that this sanded area most likely won't be a perfect match so, if required, repeat these steps but rub over a larger area to combine and blend the sanding.

-Even though stone is heat resistant it is essential that you minimise any direct heat exposure to protect the stone surface of the bath.
-Consequently it is crucial that you DO NOT place any hot items, such as straighteners, directly on the surface.
+Even though stone is heat resistant, it is essential that you minimise any direct heat exposure to protect the stone surface of the bath.
+Consequently, it is crucial that you do not place any hot items, such as straighteners, directly on the surface.